 A funnel website works based on one simple principle: only one call to action on every page, leading your reader to make a purchase.

 Advanced tip: you can also combine the concept of a long-form sales page and a navigable website.
 Thus, you would create one long page with navigation options somewhere in the interface.
 This is a tricky undertaking, however, and deserves an article of its own.
-A great example I’ve seen for this is the website for Double Your Dating.
+A great example, check out my marketing agency website.

 When building a “website sales funnel”, you must start with a goal.
 What do you want the reader to do?